d3netxer/osm-creating-historical-tiles/README.md

 (ex. based from https://github.com/openstreetmap/osm2pgsql)

-vagrant@ubuntu1204-desktop:~$ createdb bohol_gis
+vagrant@vagrant:~$ createdb gis2

-vagrant@ubuntu1204-desktop:~$ psql -d bohol_gis -c 'CREATE EXTENSION postgis; CREATE EXTENSION hstore;'
+vagrant@vagrant:~$ psql -d gis2 -c 'CREATE EXTENSION postgis; CREATE EXTENSION hstore;'

 This command loads the extracted pbf into the postgis database and applies the openstreetmap-carto style (need to create DB first):

-vagrant@ubuntu1204-desktop:~/osm$ osm2pgsql --create --database kathmandu_gis --user vagrant /home/osm-history-splitter/kathmandu.osh.pbf --style ~/osm/openstreetmap-carto/openstreetmap-carto.style
+vagrant@vagrant:~/osm$ osm2pgsql --create --database gis2 --user vagrant /shared_folder/osm_planet_file/planet-141105.osm.pbf --style openstreetmap-carto/openstreetmap-carto.style

+(if you get an error about not having enough memory, you may need to add the '--cache-stratey sparse' flag to your command

 ###Displaying it in TileMill and creating tiles

 TileMill directory:

+The openstreetmap-carto repo has all of the necessary files to create historical tiles in TileMill but you should download some basemap shapefiles first.
+Instructions on how to do this are in the repo's Install.md.
+Essentially go into the openstreetmap-carto directory and run get-shapefiles.sh, this will download the shapefiles.
+Then you need to run ogr2ogr on the Natural Earth 2.0 populated places shapefile.

+TileMill directory:

 /home/vagrant/Documents/MapBox

 Your TileMill projects are located inside the project directory.
+You need to launch the TileMill application at least once to see this folder.
 You should see an openstreetmap-carto folder in here.
 If your DB was named 'gis' then you should see your historical tiles when you open the TileMill application.

 Another option if you need to create multiple tile sets and you don't want to keep on re-writing the gis DB is to create a new DB for each project.
 Then in the TileMill directory you can copy the 'openstreetmap-cart' project folder for each new historical tile extraction.
 Important to note that each folder is 1.2 GB in size.
 Inside the folder you need to edit the project.mml file.
 At the bottom of the file you can replace the name with a new project name.
 You also need to do a find&replace to replace the dbname of gis with the dbname you created, for example: "dbname": "gis" with "dbname": "kule_gis"